edX Online

 Admissions requirements for an online bachelor's in criminal justice program

-Typical bachelor's in criminal justice admissions requirements include a high school or GED diploma.
-Your local community college may offer GED-preparation classes and administer the test on site.
+Typical bachelor's in criminal justice admissions requirements include a high school diploma or GED.
+Your local community college may offer GED preparation classes and administer the test.

 Other requirements vary by school but may include: